open-sudo/rosa-idp/README.md

 ```

 ### AWS Secret Manager
-Credentials used your cluster are all kept in <a href="https://aws.amazon.com/secretsmanager">AWS Secret Manager</a>.
-Login into it, and validate that you can see an entry called:
+Credentials used in your cluster are all kept in <a href="https://aws.amazon.com/secretsmanager">AWS Secret Manager</a>.
+Login into this secret manager, and validate that you can see an entry called:
 rosa-cloudwatch-metrics-credentials.
-Retrieve its value and apply a base64 decoder to it.
+Retrieve its value and apply a <a href="https://www.base64decode.org/">base64 decoder</a> to it.
 The result should be of the form:
 ````{verbatim}
 [AmazonCloudWatchAgent]
 aws_access_key_id = AKIAIOSFODNN7EXAMPLE
 aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ````

 Compare this value to aws-credentials mentioned above.
 They should be identical.
-These credentials are accessible only to one service account (called iam-external-secrets-sa) running within the project called
+These credentials are accessible only the service account named iam-external-secrets-sa that runs within the project called
 amazon-cloudwatch.
 The policy that gives permission to this service account is registered in AWS IAM.
 Look for the role called <YOUR CLUSTER NAME>-RosaClusterSecrets.
 It should have a policy called
 ExternalSecretCloudwatchCredentials.
 Open it and review its content.